 - 1 teaspoon smoked paprika

-For the Caesar dressing –
+For the high-protein Caesar dressing –

 - 1/2 cup plain Greek yogurt